 Watch: Salcedo settled quickly at Eintracht, as bundesliga.com found out at the club's media day last summer!

-Salcedo has started 10 of Die Adler’s 18 Bundesliga games this season, coming off the bench a further three times, to form a constituent part of a defence that has only conceded 19 goals – a record second only to league leaders and champions Bayern Munich.
+Salcedo started 17 of Die Adler’s Bundesliga games in 2017/18, coming off the bench a further three times, to form a constituent part of a defence that for long periods of the season was the second-best in the league behind champions Bayern Munich.
 It’s a foundation Salcedo thinks the club can build upon.

 “We’re allowed to be ambitious,” he said.
-“I like to work hard in training and we have a coach [Niko Kovac] who exemplifies this.
+“I like to work hard in training and we've had a coach [Niko Kovac] who exemplifies this.
 We have big goals and know we have to fight in every game.
 Everything has to come together, but we’re always looking to improve.”

 The club's sporting director Bruno Hübner sees the Mexican himself as a foundation upon which Eintracht can build their defence: "Carlos is a player with a strong presence, good ability to build up play and the necessary robustness.
 Despite his shoulder injury, he's returned to fitness quicker than thought because he worked really hard on his recovery and showed his professionalism.
 He's an important pillar in our defence going forward."